Local History Webinars | Wisconsin Historical Society

 View a recording of the webinar here.

-The Local History Outreach Office also provides links to free webinars presented by partner organizations and continues providing access to the library of recorded webinars.
+The Local History Outreach Office also provides links to free webinars presented by partner organizations.
 The most timely information on offerings for local history organizations is included in the quarterly "What's New in Local History" e-newsletter.
 If you don't currently receive the e-newsletter, sign up by emailing fieldservices@wisconsinhistory.org.

 Learn More